D-Seonay/vibe-check/README.md

-# Spotify Status for README.md
+# VibeCheck Spotify Status for README.md

 Generate dynamic Spotify SVG images (Now Playing and Top Tracks) that anyone can embed in their GitHub README.md using a single URL.
 Users connect their Spotify once, get a secure JWT, and paste the provided Markdown line into their README.